bradcantrell/bradleycantrell.com/dissertation/CHAPTER_UPDATE_PROTOCOL.md

 - follow the Chapter 01 visual and interaction model
 - preserve the dissertation site aesthetic while using the PDF as the canonical source for figure placement, quote overlays, and pacing
+- keep all figures in PDF order and aligned with their figure numbers

 ## Source Hierarchy